I always bookmarked those beautiful sets of baby bump progression photos,

 Let me set the stage in a tray of formaldehyde so age can’t have its way:

-I am still in the practice room next to yours with my face pressed against cool white brick,
+I am still in the practice room next to yours with my face pressed against cool brick,

 catching each of your vibrations like a stolen kiss.

-Trying to gather the courage to just ask you
+Trying to gather the courage to ask

 “do you mind if I sit in here and listen?
 I’ll be quiet…”

-I sit alone, entranced.
+and I sit alone, entranced.